PlonGuo/AirbnbDataProcessor/README.md

 ## GenAI Usage

-I utilized GenAI to assist with writing the CLI section of the project.
-Specifically:

 - **Prompt1**:
-  "Write a CLI that meets the requirements:
-  - Compute Statistics on how many listings fall into the filter, and what's their average price per number of rooms
-  - Filter listings based on price, number of rooms or review_score
-  - Compute how many listings are there per host, and provide a ranking by number of listings
-  - Export the results the calculations to a file of the user choice "
+  - "How do I read a CSV file in JS?""
 - **Prompt2**:
+  - "How do I read a GZ file in JS?"
+- **Prompt3**:
+  - "How do I read a ZIP file in JS?"
+- **Prompt4**:
+  - "Please give me an example of using reduce() in JS to calculate the average of an array of numbers."
+- **Prompt5**:
   "Could you tell me how to parses a price string and converts it to a float?"

-- **Debugging Process**: The initial version required several iterations.
+**Debugging Process**: The initial version required several iterations.
 I learned to provide more detailed prompts, specifying the desired outputs and the data flow.
 This improved the accuracy of the generated code.

-- **What I Learned**: Using GenAI helped me understand the importance of clear and precise prompts.
+**What I Learned**: Using GenAI helped me understand the importance of clear and precise prompts.
 It also demonstrated the efficiency of breaking down complex tasks into smaller, manageable parts.
 Additionally, I learned to critically evaluate the generated code, enhancing my debugging and problem-solving skills.

 ---